White Oak

 Floors, countertops, butcher block

-Dense and demanding on blades.
-Keep them sharp.
+Dense and demanding on blades — keep them sharp.
 Curly and bird's eye patterns add significant value.
+Common on the South Shore.

 Black Walnut